Chapter Forty Five

 Miyako is another teaching machine, cell phones, an IPad, the internet, changing channels on a TV.
 The TV at her former home was only for Macmillan, she was not allowed to watch.

 What’s most fascinating isn’t a sponge like ability to absorb, she doesn’t sponge, it takes effort.
 The fascination is her attitude.
 She’s not just happy, she’s radiantly happy, like electricity leaving an ultra clean ozone trail behind her.
 Every mistake is a giggle, a laugh, a grin, then off to try again.
 Looking at her makes us smile, she’s blissfully brilliant all the time.

 After six months, and midway into the fall semester at Chapmans, Amaya takes Chloe to etiquette class.
 She observes, then the RSGs take over.
 By Christmas, she’s a twenty first century girl.
 Accessories, cool hair, fashionable outfits, reading aloud from books young adult to F. Scott Fitzgerald and Dickens.
 She loves books.
-She spends hours curled up on the couch, totally engrossed, and she could recount what she’d read at the dinner table, enthusiastically telling us about Miss Havisham, Jane Austen and the unique world of Alice in Wonderland.
+She spends hours curled up on the couch, totally engrossed, and she recounts what she’d read at the dinner table, enthusiastically telling us about Miss Havisham, Jane Austen and the unique world of Alice in Wonderland.

 One day, I pass the couch, she is buried in Crime and Punishment, I have to stop and process what I’m seeing.